Developer Guide

 The prices are per hour for on-demand uses.

-has the following information for the cloud account named rcc-aws
+The file rcc-aws.yaml has the following information for the cloud account named rcc-aws.

-entry maps the cloud vendor as defined in the cloud.yaml
+The cloud entry maps the cloud vendor as defined in the cloud.yaml file (aws in this example).

 - The

-dictionary, we specify the number of nodes for a certain VM type, as defined in the aws
+Under the nodes dictionary, we specify the number of nodes for a certain VM type, as defined in the aws dictionary in cloud.yaml.

 The numbers just need to be greater than zero.